Pant/nextcloudpi-test-docs/pages/en/Workflow-and-testing-of-new-features.md

+---
+title: Workflow and testing of new features
+keywords: maintain testing development ncp-update branches
+tags: [maintain, testing, development, ncp-update, branches]
+#summary: ""
+sidebar: en_sidebar
+permalink: en_Workflow-and-testing-of-new-features.html
+folder: en
+---

 Updates run by `ncp-update` take the latest version from the `master` branch of the repo.

 These features need to be well tested in order to be merged to that branch.
 The typical workflow is